 I also like to talk about books!
 I've gone through phases of just reading books of religious import (The Tao Te Ching, The Old Testament, Siddhartha, etc), because I think that stuff is really interesting and fun to learn about!
 I have also done an examination of WWII/ the Holocaust, a foray into futuristic dystopian societies, an exploration of some modern physical theories, and even a short-lived inquiry into the wonderful world of poetry!

-So, I'm sure that we can find something in common, even if you don't know why the application of the "universal homomorphism property" is funny** (and if you'd like to know, I can explain it to you, relatively easily!)
+So, I'm sure that we can find something in common, even if you don't know why the application of the "universal homomorphism property" is funny**

 **After explaining this to a few people, I have discovered that this is a perfect demonstration of the relativity of qualifiers such as "funny."